Automation Workspace v.38 release

 Fixed an issue where an error screen appears when you create, open, or edit a custom connector on the Packages page. |

-execute and returned the following error message: No
+failed to execute and returned the following error message:

-occurred because the system did not skip validation of disabled
+This failure occurred because the system did not skip validation

 Fixed an issue where the screen blanks out and the form composer closes when you delete a API Task from the Form actions option in the Form rules tab. |